stewartchrisecmwf/milan/README.md

 # README
-This contains the Jupyter Notebook for the Copernicus Academy workshop, "COPERNICUS E LA GESTIONE INTELLIGENTE DELLE AREE URBANE"
+This contains the Jupyter Notebook for the Copernicus Academy workshop, "Copernicus e la Gestione Intelligente delle Aree Urbane"